Most travel insurance policies cover Terrorism as standard under Trip Cancellation and Trip Interruption benefits.

 Please note, as of March 22, 2016, the terrorist attacks in Brussels are no longer considered unforeseen.
 Policies purchased on or after this date will not provide coverage for losses related to the March 22 bombings in Brussels.

 This information is time sensitive and may change as events unfold.
 Please check back for updated FAQs and provider position statements.
 Information may vary based on the travel insurance policy.
-If you have questions about a specific policy, please contact us directly at 800-240-0369.
-Our customer service representatives are available 24/7.
+If you have any questions about a specific policy, please contact us directly at 800-240-0369.
+Our customer service representatives are available from 8am to 10pm ET, seven days a week, and are delighted to help.